Entrepreneur Loneliness: Founders and Leaders, You Are Not Alone

 It’s not your job to save your team.

 You cannot fix these circumstances, and that’s ok.
 It’s your job to resource them with clarity and to be a partner in the journey.
-Working remotely, especially, clarity around who owns what and how information is shared might be the best gift you can give.
+Clarity around who owns what and how information flows is often the most practical gift you can offer your team.

-If you’ve recruited bright, internally-driven, hard working people, now is a good time to lean into trust.
+If you have recruited bright, internally driven, hardworking people, lean into trust.
 You might even voice both your anxiety and your trust to your team.
-Voicing our fears has the dual benefit of helping us to find freedom from them and helping us find partners in the solutions.
-If you’re anxious about performance in a time like this, your team probably already knows that.
-Better to voice it and to also share your interest in being trusting partner during this time.
+Voicing our fears has the dual benefit of helping us find freedom from them and helping us find partners in the solutions.
+Your team probably already senses your anxiety.
+Better to name it and to share your commitment to being a trusting partner.

 Confused about how to weigh growth and austerity?
 You aren’t alone.

 Growth is life for startups.
 Or maybe cash is?
-During times like this it’s really hard to know.
-I’ve written at length about the huge shift my last company had to go through when the VC markets suddenly shut off in Q1 of 2016 and we found ourselves having to shift the plan to profitability.
+It is hard to know.
+I have written about the shift my last company went through when VC markets shut off unexpectedly and we had to pivot to a profitability plan practically overnight.
 Very fucking hard.

 It feels unfair and painful when the goalposts that determine success suddenly shift.
-I coach several companies who were planning on raising in Q2 and were well-positioned to do so.
-They still might, but the shift in climate may necessitate a massive change in plan.
-For those of us who grew up straight-A students who were really good at memorizing the answers, a sudden change in the right answer like this can feel jarring.
+I have coached companies who were well-positioned to raise and then watched the climate change overnight.
+For those of us who grew up as straight-A students who were good at memorizing the right answers, a sudden change in what success even means can feel jarring.
 It is frustrating as hell.
-It’s also the reality of running a startup in a dynamic market.
-You aren’t alone.
+It is also the reality of running a startup in a dynamic market.
+You are not alone.

 The leader you have learned to be may not be the leader you need to be for your company through the time that is now at hand.